 What information is required to complete the financial aid verification process at SUBR?

 If inaccuracies are found during the review process, corrections will be forwarded to the U.S. Department of Education prior to the disbursement of any financial assistance.
 All conflicting information must be resolved before awarding and disbursing federal student aid.
-If any discrepancies are discovered after disbursing federal student aid, the conflicting information must be reconciled and the student is required to repay aid received in excess of his/her eligibility.
-Resolution of Conflicting Information is required, as applicable, regardless to whether the student has been selected for Verification by CPS (Central Processing System).
+If any discrepancies are discovered after disbursing federal student aid, the conflicting information must be reconciled, and the student is required to repay aid received in excess of his/her eligibility.
+Resolution of Conflicting Information is required, as applicable, regardless of whether the student has been selected for Verification by CPS (Central Processing System).

 In some cases, files are selected for verification after the disbursement of financial assistance.
 Once the university receives such notification, additional disbursements will not be processed until the verification process is completed.